Help

 Song chords editor

 The chords editor allow the user to provide lyrics and chords to be display in the Looper view.
-Basically each line must be set to a certain type before the song can be diplayed correctly in the Looper view.
+Basically each line must be set to a certain type before the song can be displayed correctly in the Looper view.
 Usually, the format button can to this automatically except for the Title and the Author.
 If the format button failed to recognize a line properly, each line can be configured manually with a right-click.
 Here are the different line categories:

 • Tilte: won’t be shown in the Looper View